ivofrolov/sitefeed/README.md

 # SiteFeed

-Extracts RSS feed from websites that don't support that.
+Extracts RSS[^1] feed from websites that doesn't support that.

 Fully manual operation.